segmentio/terraform-segment-data-lakes/README.md

 # Supported Terraform Versions

-Terraform 0.11 or higher are supported.
+Terraform 0.11 or higher is supported.

 # Development